platformio/platformio-core/docs/projectconf.rst

     Please make sure to read :ref:`ldf` guide first.

 A list with extra directories/storages where :ref:`ldf` will look for dependencies.
-Multiple paths are allowed.
-Please separate them using comma+space ", ".
+Multiple paths are allowed. *Please separate them using comma+space ", "*.

 This option can be set by global environment variable :envvar:`PLATFORMIO_LIB_EXTRA_DIRS`.